Research - Modern Phytomorphology ( 2025) Volume 19, Issue 3

 References

 - Wallerius JG, Gyllenburg GA.
 (1761).
 Agriculturae fundamenta chemica: Åkerbrukets chemiska Grunder.
-Upps: Lat Swed.
+(Uppsala: in Latin and Swedish).

 - Dmytruk Y, Cherinka V, Dent DL.
 (2023).
 Soils in war and peace.
 Int J Environ Stud.
 80:380-393.

-- On the approval of standards for maximum permissible concentrations of hazardous substances in soils, as well as the list of such substances.
-Resolution of the CMU.
-2021.
+- MPC.
+(2021).
+On the approval of standards for maximum permissible concentrations of hazardous substances in soils, as well as the list of such substances.

 - Biyashev B, Drobitko A, Markova N, Bondat A. (2024).
 Chemical analysis of the state of Ukrainian soils in the combat zone.
 Int J Environ Stud.
 81:199-207.

-- Kharytonov M, Babenko M, Mytsyk O. (2018).
+- Kharytonov MM, Babenko MH, Mytsyk OO, Gavryushenko OO, Martynova NV.
+(2018).
 Physical-chemical and biological testing of phytomeliorated rocks of the Pokrov land reclamation station.
 Agrology.
 1:300-305.